OpenOrienteering/mapper/INSTALL.md

 This program uses the Qt library from http://qt-project.org which is released under the terms of the GNU General Public License, Version 3.
 The program is known to work with 5.2 and not to compile with Qt 4.8 or earlier.
-Qt 5.3.2 is the recommended version.
-By default build settings, Qt 5.3.2 will be downloaded and built as part of the build process.
+Qt 5.5.1 is the recommended version.
+By default CMake build settings for OS X and Windows, a special OpenOrienteering source package of Qt 5.5.1 will be downloaded and built as part of the build process.
 You can change the cmake option `Mapper_BUILD_QT` to adjust this.